 1. Be prepared to continue completing a cybersecurity self-assessment.

-The CAT remains beneficial for several reasons.
+Performing a self-assessment like the ACET / CAT remains beneficial for several reasons.

 - It is aligned with the FFIEC IT Examination Handbook, the NIST Cybersecurity Framework, and industry-accepted cybersecurity practices.

 - It offers a way for financial institutions to review their own cybersecurity posture without an auditor or examiner.

 - It provides a way to demonstrate current and potential cybersecurity maturity to senior management.